Continuing Education Information (CECs)

 |ASHE Annual Conference & Technical Exhibition||Up to 33||Up to 33|

 ASHE offers CECs through several e-learning programs, including a new program focused on the FGI Guidelines, a managing life safety program, a subcontractor program intended for subcontractors involved in health care construction, and Energy University.

 |Application of NFPA 99 in Health Care Facilities e-Learning Course||15||15|

 |Energy University||Up to 40.25||40.25||Earn up to 4.025 CECs (40.25 contact hours) by completing all three ASHE Learning Paths in Energy University|

 |On Demand Learning||Varies||Varies|

 Health Facilities Management magazine

 ASHE offers members the opportunity to earn CECs (1 CEC or 1 contact hour per edition) by reading the Health Facilities Management magazine and passing a short quiz.
-Look in your next Health Facilities Management magazine for instructions, or view the digital edition.
+Look in your next Health Facilities Management magazine for instructions, or click the link below to access the quiz.